Ameliorated-LLC/trusted-uninstaller-cli/README.md

 4. Build TrustedUninstaller.CLI

-If you run into reference issues with the Windows namespace, add `Windows.winmd` as a reference.

 ## License
 This tool has an [MIT license](https://en.wikipedia.org/wiki/MIT_License), which waives any requirements or rules governing the source code’s use, removing politics from the equation.